jahirultusar/Coding-References/Docker/Wordpress blog configure.md

    ```

 6. Run WordPress Container: Start the WordPress container, linking it to the MySQL container and exposing the necessary ports.
 Run the following command:
+     !important: use 8181:80 port if you already have something running on your 8080!
    ```bash
    sudo docker run -d --network wpnetwork -p 8080:80 --name wordpress -e WORDPRESS_DB_HOST=wordpressdb -e WORDPRESS_DB_USER=wpuser -e WORDPRESS_DB_PASSWORD=<your_db_password> -e WORDPRESS_DB_NAME=wordpress wordpress:latest
    ```

-7. Configure Nginx: Update your Nginx configuration to proxy requests to the WordPress container.
+8. Configure Nginx: Update your Nginx configuration to proxy requests to the WordPress container.
 In your existing Nginx configuration file (e.g., `/etc/nginx/sites-enabled/mywebsite`), add a new location block for the WordPress blog:
    ```
    location /blog {
        proxy_pass http://localhost:8080;